Customer Acquisition Cost Calculator

 Events 4,500 40 113

-In this example, events have the highest CAC, while social and search ads are more efficient on a pure acquisition-cost basis.
-However, if event leads convert into much higher-value, longer-retaining customers, a higher CAC might still be justified.
-Always interpret channel-level CAC alongside CLV and lead quality.
+In this example, events have the highest CAC while social and search are more efficient on a pure acquisition-cost basis.
+However, that does not automatically mean events should be cut.
+If event customers retain longer, expand into larger contracts, or buy higher-margin products, a higher channel CAC might still be justified.
+The right question is not merely which channel is cheapest, but which channel creates the strongest long-term economics.

 How to Use This CAC Calculator

-1. Choose a time period.
-For example, one month, one quarter, or one year.
-Make sure all inputs refer to this same period.
+1. Choose a period.
+Use one month, one quarter, or one year, but keep all inputs aligned to that same period.

 Assumptions and Limitations